spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 [@mandell1973, pg.95]

-We can consider the rocket to be *restored* when the angle of attack stabilizes below 5% of $A$.
+A rocket can be considered restored from a disturbance if the angle of attack decays to 5% of the initial amplitude [@mandell1973, pg.99].

 [@mandell1973, pg.95-96]